rhine3/audiomoth-guide/guide.md

 #### Cite & share this guide
-If you find this guide helpful, please share and cite it!
+The guide is available in both [PDF](https://github.com/rhine3/audiomoth-guide/raw/master/guide.pdf) and [Markdown](https://github.com/rhine3/audiomoth-guide/raw/master/guide.md) formats.
+If you find it helpful, please share and cite it!
 Citation information:
 ```
 Rhinehart, Tessa A (2019).
 AudioMoth: a practical
 guide to the open-source ARU.
 GitHub repository:
 https://github.com/rhine3/audiomoth-guide
 ```

-The guide is available in both [PDF](https://github.com/rhine3/audiomoth-guide/raw/master/guide.pdf) and [Markdown](https://github.com/rhine3/audiomoth-guide/raw/master/guide.md) formats.

 <!-- Use `pandoc` to compile the PDF version from Markdown: `pandoc guide.md -o guide.pdf --variable urlcolor=cyan`. -->